nrbrook/zephyr-tools/README.md

 # Zephyr Tools

-This directory contains tools for debugging tasks I've needed to perform on Zephyr projects.
+This repository contains tools for debugging tasks I've needed to perform on Zephyr projects.

 ## Table of Contents
 - [License](#license)